-The mission and duties of the UIW Police Department are the same as any other municipal police department.
+The mission and duties of the UIW Police Department are the same as any other police department.
 Duties include evaluating current crime trends, conducting routine patrols of campus property, traffic control, responding to emergencies, conducting criminal investigations and educating the community about safety and security.
-In addition, the officers are responsible for securing buildings and properties.
+In addition, the department is responsible for securing buildings and properties.